 - Order a copy of your credit report and correct any errors several months before shopping for a car. - Shop around for auto financing before going to the dealer.
-Get preapproved for a loan by a bank or credit union. - Compare APRs from local banks, thrifts, credit unions, websites, and newspapers. - Make the largest down payment you can.
-Beware of a low down payment or long repayment plans.
-The more you borrow and the longer you pay on the loan, the more interest you will pay.
-And if you have to sell your car in the first few years, you could owe the lender more than the car is worth. - Consider paying for the tags, title, and taxes separately, rather than financing them.
-This can reduce the amount of interest you pay. - Negotiate the best price on the car if you are going to apply for a loan at the dealership.
-Beware of dealers who insist on asking you how much you can afford to pay every month.
-These dealers might be trying to make you stretch out the term of the loan to make the loan sound more affordable.
-However, extending the length of the loan will increase your total cost. - Be aware of penalties.
+Get pre-approved for a loan by a bank or credit union. - Compare APRs from local banks, thrifts, credit unions, websites, and newspapers. - Make the largest down payment you can. - Consider paying for the tags, title, and taxes separately, rather than financing them. - Negotiate the best price on the car if you are going to apply for a loan at the dealership. - Be aware of penalties.
 Some lenders might charge you a pre-payment penalty for paying off your loan early. - Ask whether you will get your deposit back, if required, and you change your mind.
-If so, get it in writing. - Be aware that service contracts, credit insurance, extended warranties, and other options are not required and can be costly over the term of the loan.
-You might be given the option to buy credit insurance to pay off your loan if you should die or become disabled.
-Before you buy credit insurance consider the cost, and whether it is worthwhile.
-Check your existing policies to avoid duplicating benefits.
-Credit insurance is not required by federal law. - Be careful of ads that promise loans for people with bad credit.
-These deals often require a higher down payment or have a very high APR.
+If so, get it in writing. - Be aware that service contracts, credit insurance, extended warranties, and other options are not required and can be costly over the term of the loan. - Be wary of ads that promise loans for people with bad credit.